-Spain’s public transport companies have every kind of service imaginable, from high-speed trains racing between cities at over 300km/h to century-old suburban trams traipsing through medieval streets.
+Public transport in Spain has everything from high-speed trains racing at over 300km/h to century-old trams traipsing through medieval streets.

 Spain is full of big cities with big-city public transport systems, so there’s plenty of reasons to leave your car at home.
 With metro networks, buses, and an impressive amount of trains, getting around the city or even across the country is simple.
 Learn everything you need to know to take the train like a local; here are some important topics to get you started: